Where did maypole dancing originate?

-Like all good traditions, there is some discrepancy as to the origins of maypole dancing.
+Like all good traditions, there is some discrepancy as to where maypole dancing originates.
 Some evidence suggests that it began in Roman Britain about 2,000 years ago, when soldiers celebrated the arrival of spring by dancing around decorated trees to thank the goddess Flora.

-However, a link also exists to pagan folklore.
+However, a link also exists between maypole dancing and pagan folklore.
 The ancient Celts divided their year into four festivals, the most significant of which was Beltane – the first day of summer.
 The day was marked by traditional fertility rites, and a tree would be selected, stripped of its branches, then decorated with flower garlands.

 The earliest reference to a maypole appears in a 15th-century poem attributed to Geoffrey Chaucer called Chaunce of the Dice, where reference was made to the permanent maypole at Cornhill in London.